prasad223/GraphxBFS/README.md

 # GraphxBFS

-Performing BFS using Spark Graphx
+This is a simple implementation of performing Breadth First Search using GraphX library in Apache Spark